 Conveniently nestled in central Siena, away from the chaos and hubbub of the city center but still firmly within walking distance of Piazza del Campo, Palazzo Ravizza is a truly enchanting hotel.
 Along with a stellar location, the hotel picks up our top spot for lodging thanks to refined design and lovely on-site amenities.
 Originally built in the 1700s, the palazzo is billed as a “shelter from the outside world” — and this is exactly what it feels like, courtesy of a sprawling, sunlit garden, scattered reading rooms and lounges, and various other communal spaces, all of which are serene and tucked away from the city’s noise.
-Of the 40 rooms here, many of them overlook the garden and the rolling, honey-hued Sienese hills in the distance.
+Of the nearly 40 rooms here, many of them overlook the garden and the rolling, honey-hued Sienese hills in the distance.
 Note that rooms on the facade of the building are the most spacious; each is decorated a little differently, with an assortment of 19th-century frescoes, romantic terracotta floors, and original artwork.

 Best Budget: Hotel Tre Donzelle